 Benefits of a Proper Warm Up

-In recent articles we have discussed a wide array of dynamic warm up options (general fitness, running, etc.).
-A proper warm up can help to increase performance and minimize injury risks, many of which may be preventable if coaches and athletes take their warm ups more seriously.
-Below is a brief recap of the benefits of a proper warm up to help coaches and athletes see the true value in a well-thought out pre training/competition warm up.
+A proper warm up can help to increase performance and minimize injury risks, many of which are very preventable if the warm up is taken seriously.
+Below is a brief overview of the benefits of a proper warm up.
+If you want to avoid injury and lift heavier, don’t skip out on them.

 Increase Body Temperature

 Warming up is literally about getting warm — a good warm up should increase your core temperature.
 Stoking that internal fire will help improve bodily function and circulation (more on that below).
 It’ll also make your muscles that much more flexible.
 Even if you don’t think of yourself as a flexible athlete, you need to lubricate those joints before sinking into the bottom of a squat.